Reducing, Reusing, Recycling and Repurposing

 • Fuel from Oil Waste: Our high-conversion refineries are capable of upgrading oil waste into high-value fuel and products.

 • Wastewater Management: Process water and stormwater are managed at our wastewater treatment plants.
-We use bacteria to naturally digest oil and treat wastewater streams to clean the water before returning it to the ecosystem.
-As part of our environmental management system, we have an effluent management policy that complies with environmental laws, including managing and reducing effluents, monitoring and measurement of effluents, incident investigation and corrective actions, as well as extensive reporting of effluent issues.
+We use bacteria to digest oil and treat wastewater streams to clean the water before returning it to the ecosystem.

 • Energy Efficiency Initiatives: We prioritize improvements in process monitoring and control systems to reduce energy consumption, which in turn reduces costs and carbon emissions.